gtalarico/revitapidocs.code/README.md

 # Revit API Docs - Code Samples

-Python Scripts Repository for [RevitAPIdocs.com](http://www.revitapidocs.com)
+Code Sample Repository for [RevitAPIdocs.com](http://www.revitapidocs.com)

 This repository allows the Revit API Community to contribute to the Code Samples section of Revit API Docs.